 Have a question about credit cards?
 Email me at email@example.com and I’d be happy to help.

-*All information about Chase Freedom and the Bank of America Premium Rewards credit card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
-These cards are no longer available through CreditCards.com.
+*All information about Chase Freedom has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+This card is no longer available through CreditCards.com.